naftalic/ddmif/portfolio_weights.md

 It's worth noting that we expressed the constraint $w_2 ≥ 0.10$ as $w_1+w_3+w_4+w_5+w_6 ≤ 0.90$.
 This is because in certain cases, such as when using certain programming tools, the most apparent constraints may require some tweaking or reengineering to fit into the optimization problem.

+# Advanced Techniques for Quadratic Optimization
+While the basic techniques covered in this chapter address most portfolio optimization problems, there are scenarios where the optimization setup needs to be expanded.
+For instance, a portfolio manager may need to factor in transaction costs or create a market-neutral portfolio with leverage constraints.
+Other situations may involve restrictions on the number of stocks in the portfolio, where the number falls between a minimum and maximum or where the weights of any security are either zero or within a minimum and maximum weight.
+These and other preferences in the optimization require an expanded optimization framework.
+Additionally, some portfolio optimization problems may involve quadratic constraints, which are not part of the typical optimization framework.
+In this section, we will discuss the fundamental building blocks for expanding the optimization framework to address these advanced optimization scenarios.